 One of our customers is securing his network, and firewall changes were made that needed to be tested.
 In this case, the new servers were not yet deployed in that specific network.
 But...
 We did want to test the connections before deploying the servers 🙂 In this blog post, I will show you how to create listening ports on a machine to test the connection from another network using netcat on Linux or portqry on Windows.

 For the last few days, I have been working on an issue involving getting an overview of the networks and public IP addresses.
 Because I was unsure if the public IP addresses in some logs were from that company, I had to look up a lot of IPs manually using Ripe/Whois sites.
-This blog post shows you how you can get details for your Public IP or the address or domain name you specify.
+This blog post shows you how to get details for your Public IP or the address or domain name you specify.

 Over time, your Windows device has a lot of saved WLAN profiles, and well...
 Sometimes you don't know the password you (Or someone else) entered.
 You use that connection, and then a colleague asks you if you know the password for the customer's SSID...
 You can export it from your Windows laptop (Or desktop) using the script in this blogpost 🙂